anilkumarchebrolu/keras_image_classification/README.md

 keras Image Classification Jupyter Notebook provides end to end flow for image classification with all the necessary things mentioned below.
 This is a Ready to run script using google colab.

-# If this script helps you click star
+# Steps followed in this script

 Install necessary packages.